MicrosoftDocs/azure-devops-docs/docs/manual-test/connected-mode-exploratory-testing.md

-To use the Test &amp; Feedback extension (previously called the Exploratory Testing extension) in **Connected** mode you must connect to your Team Services account or Team Foundation Server 2015 and later.
+To use the Test &amp; Feedback extension (previously called the Exploratory Testing extension) in **Connected** mode you must connect to your VSTS account or TFS 2015 and later.
 This automatically configures the extension based on your access level:

 * Users with **Basic** access can use the extension to perform exploratory